grafana/alloy/docs/sources/reference/components/otelcol.auth.headers.md

 `otelcol.auth.headers` exposes a `handler` that can be used by other `otelcol` components to authenticate requests using custom headers.

+{{< admonition type="note" >}}
-> **NOTE**: `otelcol.auth.headers` is a wrapper over the upstream OpenTelemetry
+`otelcol.auth.headers` is a wrapper over the upstream OpenTelemetry Collector `headerssetter` extension.
-> Collector `headerssetter` extension.
-Bug reports or feature requests will be
-> redirected to the upstream repository, if necessary.
+Bug reports or feature requests will be redirected to the upstream repository, if necessary.
+{{< /admonition >}}

 Multiple `otelcol.auth.headers` components can be specified by giving them different labels.

 ## Usage